getconnect/connect-docs/docs/js/viz/visualizations.md

 `defaultOptions()` *(optional)*

 This function is called when the viz is being first created, before `init` is called.
-If your vizualization needs some default options you should return them here as an object.
-The options that are passed to both `init` and `render` will be a union of any default options returned here and the options provided when the custom vizualization is instantiated.
+If your visualization needs some default options you should return them here as an object.
+The options that are passed to both `init` and `render` will be a union of any default options returned here and the options provided when the custom visualization is instantiated.
 User provided options will take precedence over default options.

 `isSupported(metadata, selects)` *(optional)*